wormhole-foundation/docs.wormhole.com/docs/multigov/deployment/configuration.md

 # Configuration

-When deploying Multi-Gov, several key parameters need to be set.
+When deploying MultiGov, several key parameters need to be set.
 Here are the most important configuration points:

 ## `HubGovernor` Key Parameters